-WEDNESDAY OF THIS WEEK Uncle Joe Marsh, died Wednesday has been completed on the west side of this week and his remains were into the end of the street.
-Gravel is terred Thursday in the Spur ceme- Uncle Joe Marsh, was about seven-This work makes a wonderful im ty years of age, and had been mak- CARD OF THANKS We wish to extend our sincere and to friends and neighbors for the kindnesses shown and assistance giv-H. P. Cole, was in Spur during the en us in the illness and death of our ed that he suffered a fracture of the death was able to get about and come is necessary to all West Texas and Western manhood and citizenship, ing and started across the road in the and personal effects, was found a the very few settlers now remaining following each other in the excite- and dispose of them to the best adment of the moment, until the car vantage.
+WEDNESDAY OF THIS WEEK Uncle Joe Marsh, died Wednesday Uncle Joe Marsh, was about seven-This work makes a wonderful im ty years of age, and had been makprovement, not only in a substantial ing his home with his daughter, Mr. way, but in the general appearance and Mrs. T. H. Roberts, three miles of the town.
+The fact that Spur has west of Spur.
+For several months paved streets, not only in the busines past Uncle Jos suffering of what section but throughout the residence was thought to be cancer of the stomsection, bears us out in the statement ach bringing about a general breatstantially developing town in West pected citizen and had lived an use- CARD OF THANKS We wish to extend our sincere and to friends and neighbors for the kindnesses shown and assistance giv-H. P. Cole, was in Spur during the en us in the illness and death of our cek, meeting with friends and cam father and grandfather, J. R. Marsh. in the interest of his can -T. H. Roberts and family, and R. ed that he suffered a fracture of the death was able to get about and come train.
+Rash was in the roadway en a British subject, never having takpeal to it, because railroads like all Judge McClain had been failing in gaged in his work of repairing.
+As en out naturalization papers in the other roads natural follow the lines health the past year or two, and be- Morris approached he honked his United States.
+He has several brothof least resistance and the most natu cause of his age, seenty eight years, Ford horn, but defective hearing pre- ers and sisters in England with whom ral advantages.
+This great flow of his friends realized that the shadows vented Rash from taking notice, and he has not communicated in years, Publicity has served one purpose it of the evening of life were closing as Morris turned to one side to pass, having no relatives in America. has established the Fact that the road round him.
+He was a true type of Rash evidently heard the car approach.
+In his trunk among other papers is necessary to all West Texas and Western manhood and citizenship, ing and started across the road of the and personal effects, was found a Ft.
+Worth needs it in order to secure broadguaged and liberal in his view same direction the car had turned. note to the effect that in case of his the full benefit of the trade that has of life and government and in his Both Rash and Morris kept turning death he desired John King to take in one direction and then the other, over his property and personal effects following each other in the excite- and dispose of them to the best adment of the moment, until the car vantage.
 George owned his home in struck Rash down his head striking Spur, and at the time of his death the hard paved roadbed.
-He was had between two and three hundred brought immediately to the Spur Sani dollars in cash. who drove the car, and friends of into the Great Beyond. both will be glad to know that the serious stages of the injury have passed and the injured now recover- east, was in town one day the first JUDGE McCLAIN DIED SUNDAY, G. W. RASH SERIOUSLY INJUR- GEORGE EVERELL FOUND DEAD AT HIS FARM AND RANCH ED BY CAR KNOCKING HIM DOWN AT HIS HOME MONDAY MORNING A well tilled farm is more valuable to the owner and the community than an oil gusher.
+He was had between two and three hundred brought immediately to the Spur Sani dollars in cash. than carelessness or recklessness on the part of Mr. Rashor Mr. Morris thus reposing his soul took its flight who drove the car, and friends of into the Great Beyond. both will be glad to know that the serious stages of the injury have passed and the injured now recover- east, was in town one day the first ing his friends GEORGE EVERELL FOUND DEAD A well tilled farm is more valuable to the owner and the community than an oil gusher.